 If a person has good eye contact with you: that is that they maintain eye contact but don’t “Eye ball” you, you feel a connection with that person.
 There is something very enticing when a person looks into your eyes and you are drawn to them as well as feeling trust.
 If you consider people that are ‘Shifty’ one of their traits is that their eyes are ‘shifty’ or looking round rather than engaging you.
 Of course it is impossible to maintain eye contact all through a conversation as we naturally look away when we are thinking about something, but going back to maintain eye contact remains a powerful charismatic trait.

-Charismatic people aren’t all about jazz hands, dominating conversations or loud voices; they are aware of others and [give the impression] that they value other people’s opinions.
+Charismatic people aren’t all about jazz hands, dominating conversations or loud voices.They are aware of others and [give the impression] that they value other people’s opinions.
 I remember as an opera student looking after the great conductor, Sir Simon Rattle.
-He always asked me how my studies were going on; expected an answer to every question.
+He always asked me how my studies were going on.
+He xpected an answer to every question.
 I felt so special and he was genuinely interested.
 People who have met Bill Clinton say that he asks a question; looks them in the eye and they feel totally drawn to him.

 No one is charismatic when they are exhausted or stressed.
 When you are exhausted or stressed your face and body reflect this.
-You are no longer GIVING energy out, your body language is closed (uninviting) and your eye contact isn’t direct.
-If you need to feel relaxed and energetic: make sure you have a chance to warm up relaxing your shoulders and neck (in particular), stretch your arms out whilst taking some deep breaths to energise yourself, smile AND make sure you aren’t dehydrated by drinking plenty of water.
+You are no longer GIVING energy out.
+Your body language is closed (uninviting) and your eye contact isn’t direct.
+Instead, nmake sure you have a chance to warm up relaxing your shoulders and neck (in particular).
+Stretch your arms out whilst taking some deep breaths to energise yourself.
+Smile AND make sure you aren’t dehydrated by drinking plenty of water.